neurogym/neurogym/README.dev.md

 - Feature branches - Branches that branch off from `dev` and must merge into `dev`: used to develop new features for the upcoming releases.
 - Hotfix branches - Branches that branch off from `main` and must merge into `main` and `dev`: necessary to act immediately upon an undesired status of `main`.
 - Release branches - Branches that branch off from `dev` and must merge into `main` and `dev`: support preparation of a new production release.
 They allow many minor bug to be fixed and preparation of meta-data for a release.

-### Committing to Jupyter Notebooks

-Please commit any (changes to) Jupyter notebooks as empty notebooks to improve the reviewability.
-Do this by:

-1. clearing all outputs to remove from the notebook, and
-2. restarting the kernel ("restart" button) to reset which will the `execution_count` of all cells.

-Jupyter notebooks are notoriously difficult to review effectively.
-In this way, it is kept at least somewhat manageable.

 ## Development Conventions